SystemsApproach/tcpcc/avoidance.rst

 available "in transit" bandwidth (before packets are buffered in the network), and then more conservatively as the algorithm starts to compete with other flows for buffers at the bottleneck router.
-FAST also recommended adjusting the value of |alpha| to roughly 30 packets.
+FAST also recommended adjusting the value of :math:`\alpha` to roughly 30 packets.

 Beyond managing congestion in networks with large bandwidth-delay products, where keeping the pipe full is a substantial challenge,